 There's no need to spend hours on information that might be tough to find, but make sure you have all of the basics you need to know including things like:

-If, for example, your product requires expensive raw materials or a long time to create each item, but the typical selling price is low, you need to know these things (and develop a solution) before you commit to developing the idea.
+If, for example, your product requires expensive raw materials or a long time to create each item, but the typical selling price is low, you need to know these things (and develop a solution) before you commit to developing the product.

 Have a very honest conversation with yourself about whether you think people would actually buy your product at a price that allows you to make a reasonable profit.

 Be willing to let go of an idea if it doesn't pan out.
 Yes, you have invested some time in assessing the idea.
 But if it's really not workable, letting go of that idea, will save your time, money, and pain.
 You can move on more quickly to an idea that will work.